Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Preliminaries

 Suppose first that $\gamma$ is nef, so that its wall relation is:

 Then $Z$ is smooth of dimension $n-e+1$ and $\pi \from Y \to Z$ is a $\P^{e-1}$-bundle.

 Suppose now that $\gamma$ is not nef, so that its wall relation is:

 Then $\pi$ is birational, with exceptional loci $E \subset Y$, $B \subset Z$, $\dim E = n-r$, $\dim B = n-e-r + 1$ and $\restr{\pi}{E} \from E \to B$ is a $\P^{e-1}$-bundle. \end{proposition} By $\P^{e-1}$-bundle we mean a bundle that is locally trivial in the Zariski topology.
 In particular, there is a vector bundle $\sE$ on $B$ such that $E = \P(\sE)$. \begin{remark} If $\gamma$ is nef \ie $\gamma \insec D \geq 0$ for all divisors $D$, then from how intersection numbers can be computed from the wall relation corresponding to $\gamma$, the wall relation can not have any negative coefficients.
 The positive coefficients in a wall relation corresponding to a contractible curve are all equal to 1.
 It must therefore have the form described in the theorem.
 This happens precisely when curves of class $\gamma$ move to cover the entire toric variety. \end{remark} In contrast to contractions of extremal rays, if $\pi \from Y \to Z$ is a contraction of a contractible class, the target variety $Z$ is not necessarily projective even if $Y$ is projective.
 In fact, $Z$ is projective if and only if the contraction is a contraction of an extremal ray.
-However, no difficulties arise from this in this paper, thanks to the following:

-\begin{remark} By looking at the standard toric affine charts, one can see that an irreducible torus-invariant subset of a smooth projective toric variety will also be a smooth projective toric variety.
-It therefore follows from \cref{prop:ContractionStructure1} that if $\restr{\pi}{E} \from E \to B$ is the restriction of a contraction to its exceptional locus, $\restr{\pi}{E}$ will be a map between smooth projective toric varieties. \end{remark}
+However, the exceptional locus of the contraction of a contractible class has the structure of a projective bundle over a projective variety.

 The reason we wish to consider contractible classes, as opposed to only extremal ones is the following result by Casagrande, which says that these rays generate the subgroup $H_2(Y,\Z)_{alg}$, the subgroup of $H_2(Y,\Z)$ generated by classes of algebraic curves. \begin{theorem}[{\cite[Theorem 4.1]{Cas03}}] Let $Y$ be a smooth projective toric variety.
 Then for every $\eta \in H_2(Y,\Z)_{alg} \cap NE(Y)$ there is a decomposition: